VIOVNL/CloudLogger-NPM/README.md

 # CloudLogger

-CloudLogger enables you to perform logging operations easily and quickly in your JavaScript and React projects.
+CloudLogger enables you to perform logging operations easily and quickly in your JavaScript and TypeScript projects.
 This package facilitates logging operations by sending HTTP requests to a logging service running on the server side.

 ## Installation